 Within the funnel is the game plan or path you want to lead your potential clients down that ends with you getting inquiries and booking clients.
 Jesse and Becky have a breakdown of exactly what the funnel looks like:

-- The Ad: Your potential clients see this ad and it is a tool you use to get your brand, your images, and your business in front of the audience you desire.
+- The Ad: Your potential clients see this social media ad and it is a tool you use to get your brand, your images, and your business in front of the audience you desire.
 It is important to place your images in front of clients that are part of your target market, and not just to anyone on the platforms.

 - The Offer: After they see your ad, you have your offer or lead magnet.
 It can be an eBook, blog post, or anything your ideal client would find valuable, entertaining, or inspirational.